-Name of Sub- Fund European G rowth Fund Fund Type Equity Fund Investment Objective European Growth Fund aims to achieve capital growth from investing at least 70% of its net assets in a diversified portfolio of equity and equity related securities in large capitalisation companies quoted on stock markets in Europe (including in the United Kingdom), or companies that have substantial business interests in Europe.
+Name of Sub-Fund European Growth Fund Fund Type Equity Fund Investment Objective European Growth Fund aims to achieve capital growth from investing at least 70% of its net assets in a diversified portfolio of equity and equity related securities in large capitalisation companies quoted on stock markets in Europe (including in the United Kingdom), or companies that have substantial business interests in Europe.
 The main emphasis of the investment strategy of the Sub-Fund is on the assessment and selection of individual stocks within the European markets.
-Investment Policy While the European Growth Fund will invest in accordance with its investment objective and strat subject to applicable laws and regulations, the Sub-Fund is not otherwise subject to any limitation or portion of its net assets that may be invested in any one country or sector.
-Hence, the Sub-Fund invest more than 30% of its net assets in issuers located in the United Kingdom.
-The Sub-Fu investments may be denominated in any currency. guaranteed, by a ny single sovereig Fund to invest mo on (including the re- vestment grade (i. elevant governme nt, public or local authority) which The Sub-Fund pursues an actively managed investment strategy and uses the MSCI Europe NR USD index as a benchmark for performance comparison purposes only.
+Investment Policy While the European Growth Fund will invest in accordance with its investment objective and strategy, subject to applicable laws and regulations, the Sub-Fund is not otherwise subject to any limitation on the portion of its net assets that may be invested in any one country or sector.
+Hence, the Sub-Fund may invest more than 30% of its net assets in issuers located in the United Kingdom.
+The Sub-Fund's investments may be denominated in any currency. guaranteed, by a any single sovereing that is below i ign (including the relevant governn nent, public or lo securities issued, or cal authority) which BB- by Standard & The Sub-Fund pursues an actively managed investment strategy and uses the MSCI Europe NR USD index as a benchmark for performance comparison purposes only.
 The Investment Manager will invest in an unconstrained manner, relative to the benchmark, under normal market conditions and has the discretion to invest in securities not included in the benchmark.
 From time to time, depending on market conditions and the Investment Manager's forward-looking expectations, the Sub-Fund's investment strategy may invest in a universe of securities that are similar to that of the constituents of and, as a result, have characteristics similar to the benchmark.
-Specific Risk Factors In addition to the general risk factors in Section 5, please also refer to the following specific risk factors as further set out therein: • Change s resulting from the he United Kingdor n's exit from the l EU • Unliste d Securities Risk • Natural Resources Sector Risk • Currence cy Risks • Taxatio n Risk • FDI Ris sks Classes available for investment AA, AA Acc, I, I Acc, I3, I3 Acc Investment Manager / ub-Fund is T. Ro d Kingdom. we Price Internati ional Ltd, which i s authorised and Sub- Investment Manager regulated by the FCA in the United Kingdom.
-Pursuant to an investment management agreement dated 12 April 2019 as novated by way of a novation agreement effective 1 July 2021 among Carne Global Fund Managers (Luxembourg) S.A., the Company, the Management Company and the Investment Manager (as may be amended from time to time), the Investment Manager has agreed to provide investment management services in respect of the Sub-Fund.
-Investment Mana ger appointed for his Sub-Fund.
-Management F Classes AA AA Acc I I Acc 13 I3 Acc
+Specific Risk Factors In addition to th etors in Section 5, , please also refer to the following specific risk factors • Change es resulting from the United Kingd lom's exit from the e EU • Unliste d Securities Risk Natural Resources Sector Risk • Curren cy Risks • Taxatio on Risk • FDI Ri sks Classes available for investment AA, AA Acc, I, I Acc, I3, I3 Acc Investment Manager / The Investment Manager of the Sub-Fund is T. Rowe Price International Ltd, which is authorised and regulated by the FCA in the United Kingdom.
+Sub- Investment Manager Pursuant to an investment management agreement dated 12 April 2019 as novated by way of a novation agreement effective 1 July 2021 among Carne Global Fund Managers (Luxembourg) S.A., the Company, the Management Company and the Investment Manager (as may be amended from time to time), the Investment Manager has agreed to provide investment management services in respect of the Sub-Fund.
+Managamarit -Investment Man ager appointed fo or this Sub-Fund.
+Management I Classes AA AA Acc I I Acc 13 I3 Acc 1313 11111111 77100 10 1100